Thunder Cross (video game)

-is a horizontally scrolling shoot 'em up arcade game released by Konami in 1988.
-It used a "layered scrolling" background, a new 2D graphics technique at the time.
-The game spawned a sequel, Thunder Cross II, in 1991.
+is a horizontally scrolling shooter video game developed and published by Konami for arcades.
+It was released in October 1988 in Japan and January 1989 in North America.
+A sequel, Thunder Cross II, was published in 1991.
 Owing to several similarities, Space Manbow (1989) may also be considered a spin-off.

-In 2007, Thunder Cross was included as part of the Oretachi Geasen Zoku Sono budget series on the PlayStation 2 in Japan.
-It was later released as part of the Arcade Archives series on PlayStation 4 in Japan in 2017 and Nintendo Switch worldwide in 2021, and was added to Konami's Arcade Classics Anniversary Collection for PlayStation 4, Xbox One, Steam, and Nintendo Switch in 2019.
+Hamster Corporation released the game as part of the Oretachi Geasen Zoku Sono budget series for the PlayStation 2 in Japan in 2007.
+It was later released as part of the Arcade Archives series for the PlayStation 4 in 2017 and Nintendo Switch in 2021.
+This version was added to Konami's Arcade Classics Anniversary Collection for the Nintendo Switch, PlayStation 4, Windows and Xbox One in 2019.

 Gameplay

 Thunder Cross is a classic horizontal shooter with seven stages.
 Players control the Thunder fighter with up to four "options", which arrange up and down vertically and attack at the player's will.
 Three weapons are selectable ranging from the Vulcan shot to the Laser and the Boomerang shot (which doubles as a ricochet weapon).
-End-of-level bosses were present and, typical of a Konami shooter, Thunder Cross forced the player to beat the game twice in a harder Loop of the first seven levels.
+End-of-level bosses are present and, typical of a Konami shooter, Thunder Cross has the player to beat the game twice in a harder loop of the first seven levels.